 In mutual funds, investing for the short term is synonymous with debt funds, and the long term implies equities.
-Investment advisors suggest investing for the long term.
+Investment advisors suggest investing for the long term funds.
 But how long is long term in mutual funds?

 Is there a set defined period that defines the long term?
 Read on to find out more about the long term and how it is different from the short term.